Law firms

 Vendor and model evaluation

-Compare tools against the firm's own matters, questions, confidentiality expectations, and review standards.
-Demos and generic benchmarks rarely tell you what you need to know.
+Compare tools against the firm's own matters, questions, confidentiality expectations, and review standards, which tells you far more than a demo or a generic benchmark.

 ideius does not provide legal advice.
 The work is technical and operational: architecture, evaluation, workflow design, vendor review, risk surfacing, and implementation support so firm leadership and counsel can make better decisions.